LeshanDaFo/C64-COMAL-Hagensoft/README.md

 Information about the structure of a COMAL extension and its packages can be found e.g. here in this book.<br />
 https://archive.org/details/comal-80-for-the-commodore-64/page/n255/mode/2up.

+### REMARK:

+Used Software:
+Visual Studio Code, Version: 1.81.1
+Acme Cross-Assembler for VS Code (C64) v0.0.18

+Used Hardware:
+Apple iMac (24-inch, M1, 2021)

+The source code can be compiled by using the Acme Cross Compiler (C64)

+Please use this source code on your own risk ;)